 It’s “Thyme” to Put All of Those Herbs to Use

-Summer is here, which means that farmers markets and herb gardens across Michigan are full of basil, parsley, cilantro, mint and more.
-Having access to all those fresh herbs can be great, since you can use them to add flavor to all kinds of dishes without lots of calories.
-But herbs have a tendency to grow in abundance, which means that if you don’t know how to use them up, they can quickly go to waste.
+Fresh herbs are great because they add flavor to all kinds of dishes without lots of calories.
+Herbs have a tendency to grow in abundance, which means if you don’t know how to use them, they can quickly go to waste.

-Whether you want to perk up a roast chicken, bowl of pasta, or even a plain glass of water, these recipes will help you easily incorporate more herbs into your diet.
+Whether you want to perk up a chicken, bowl of pasta, or a plain glass of water, these recipes will help you easily incorporate more herbs into your diet.

 Recipe adapted from The Lemon Bowl